Learning outcomes (2023–2025)

 Degree/title obtainedMaster of Science in Sustainable Transport and Urban Mobility

-• have good knowledge about sustainable transport and urban mobility, and to discuss it up against UN’s 17 sustainable development goals. (https://www.un.org/sustainabledevelopment/sustainable-development-goals/).
+• have good knowledge about sustainable transport and urban mobility, and to discuss it in relation to the UN’s 17 sustainable development goals. (https://www.un.org/sustainabledevelopment/sustainable-development-goals/).

-• have specialized knowledge about the relationship between urban or longer transport modes and the transition toward a more sustainable transport system (urban or long - depends on students’ choice of specialization).
+• have specialized knowledge about the relationship between urban or longer transport modes and the transition toward a more sustainable transport system (urban or long distance - depending on the student’s choice of specialization).

 • have specialized knowledge about different types of policy, regulatory and economic factors affecting an efficient transport system

 • have advanced knowledge of scientific theories and methods relevant to sustainable transport and urban mobility, including a broad knowledge about models and methods in general, and their use in transport in particular.

 • be able to use advanced theory and methods to identify inefficiencies in the transport system.